Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Set validation check frequency within 1 training epoch
 ======================================================

+**Use when:** You have a large dataset, and want to run mid-epoch validation checks.

 For large datasets, it's often desirable to check validation multiple times within a training loop.
 Pass in a float to check that often within 1 training epoch.
 Pass in an int `k` to check every `k` training batches.
 Must use an `int` if using an `IterableDataset`.